 The next step is to define your regions.
 What geographical areas do you want to target with your campaign?
 This will be based on many factors, such as the size of your budget and the resources at your disposal.
 Once you’ve defined your regions, you can tailor your message to each one.

 Now that you understand your market and have defined your regions, you can begin tailoring your message.
 What messages will resonate with voters in each area?
 What issues are they most concerned about?
 How can you frame your campaign in a way that appeals to them?

 By tailoring your message, you’ll be able to better connect with voters and win their support.

 How Does Geographic Segmentation Work?

 It divides a market into smaller geographic units such as countries, states, or cities.
-This type of segmentation allows a business or organization to better tailor its products, services, or message to the specific needs and wants of each geographic area.
+This type of segmentation allows a business or organization to better tailor its products, services, or message to each geographic area’s specific needs and wants.

 We can find several ways to segment a market geographically.
 The most common method uses demographic criteria such as population density, income level, age, or gender.